Data-Augmented Deep Learning for Downhole Depth Sensing and Validation: Methods

 \subsection{Neural Network}

 The proposed model, Thin AlexNet (TAN), is a time-series version of the classical AlexNet architecture.
-The input and output dimensions are reduced from 2D to 1D to adapt CCL signals.
-Since AlexNet has demonstrated success in image classification \cite{krizhevsky2017imagenet,krizhevsky2014one} and possesses sufficient simplicity to clearly demonstrate the effects of data augmentation, the TAN model serves as an appropriate benchmark.
+The input and output dimensions are reduced from 2D to 1D to adapt CCL waveforms.
+Since AlexNet has demonstrated success in image classification \cite{krizhevsky2017imagenet,krizhevsky2014one} and possesses sufficient simplicity to clearly demonstrate the effects of data augmentation, the TAN model serves as an appropriate baseline.

 The TAN model comprises 5 convolutional layers with ReLU activation, 3 max pooling layers, and 3 fully connected (FC) layers, with ReLU activation applied to the first two fully connected layers, as illustrated in Fig.~\ref{fig3}(c).
 The input of model is a fixed-length segment from a waveform.
 And the output produces a series of logits representing scores of collar mark classification for each temporal position within the input segments.
 This differs from the original AlexNet.
 Probability for each temporal position is obtained through sigmoid function.